 Students are not limited to just UCSB sponsored programs to study abroad.
 Dozens of great programs are offered through sister UC campuses, universities, and colleges - too numerous to list here.
 Interested students in such programs are encouraged to investigate them thoroughly and work with a UCSB College or Academic Advisor to assure units awarded are UC transferable and applicable towards major requirements before enrolling in a specific program.

 Questions on how a student can maximize their time studying abroad should be directed to the Environmental Studies Academic Coordinator or Advisor by emailing email@example.com.

 Before studying abroad, students should read the Guidelines for Applying Study Abroad Units to an Environmental Studies major

 In addition to UC-sponsored study abraod programs like the Education Abroad Program, many environmental studies students have also successfuly studied abroad through environmental field studies programs.
 FOr more information please visit our field studies page.

 UC Education Abroad Program (EAP)

 Environmental Studies currently has over 45 students studying abroad in 17 different countries through the UC's Education Abroad Program - countries such as New Zealand, Ghana, Chile, England, Costa Rica, Denmark, China/Hong Kong, Italy, and Australia to name a few.
-Through UC’s Education Abroad Program, more than 2,500 UC students are studying abroad at over 130 institutions in 35 countries, making it the larges Education Abroad program in the country.
-Students interested in studying abroad are strongly encouraged to visit the UCSB EAP website and plan accordingly as the application process can often take months and early academic planning is critical to assure a student stays on track to graduate in a reasonable time.
-Students can also view EAP's Studying Abroad for ES Majors form for more information.
+Through UC’s Education Abroad Program, more than 2,500 UC students are studying abroad at over 130 institutions in 35 countries, making it the larges education abroad program in the country.
+Students interested in studying abroad should visit the UCSB EAP website and plan accordingly as the application process can often take months and early academic planning is critical to assure a student stays on track to graduate in a reasonable time.
+Students can also learn more by viewing the Environmental Studies EAP informational video.

 Washington Center Program (UCDC)